 Environment runtimes are always scoped to an environment definition and a user.

-This means that if you associate each of your notebooks with its own environment, each notebook will get its own runtime.
-However, if you open a notebook with an environment, which you also selected for another notebook and that notebook has an active runtime, both notebooks will be active in the same runtime.
+For example, if you associate each of your notebooks with its own environment, each notebook will get its own runtime.
+However, if you open a notebook with an environment, which you also selected for another notebook and that notebook has an active runtime, both notebook kernels will be active in the same runtime.
 In this case, both notebooks will use the compute and data resources available in the runtime that they share.

 If different users in a project work with the same environment, each user will get a separate runtime.